zephyrproject-rtos/zephyr/doc/tools/opensda.rst

 pyOCD
 *****

-pyOCD is an Open Source python 2.7 based library for programming and debugging ARM Cortex-M microcontrollers using CMSIS-DAP.
+pyOCD is an Open Source python library for programming and debugging ARM Cortex-M microcontrollers using CMSIS-DAP.

 Host Tools and Firmware
 =======================